sotoon/merlin/README.md

 The settings and base configurations of the backend are located in the [merlin](merlin) directory.
 The backend logic is implemented in the [api](api) directory.
 By looking at the [api/models.py](api/models.py) You can understand the Model Structure of the project.

-The code for the frontend of the project is also located in the [client](client) directory.
+The code for the frontend of the project is also located in the [frontend](frontend) directory.

 ## Contributing